NovaK0/course_project_1/README.md

 <br>
 # Work Distribution:
 <br>
 We have divided the dataset as per classes.
-Every member is selecting a particular class and observing the variations and predicing the Data_Value.
+Every member is selecting a particular class and observing the variations and predicting the Data_Value.
 <br>
 For the methodolgy and results every branch has a separate readme file and individual observations are written there.
 <br>